amit862/Brick-Breakers-Game/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them:

 ![App Screenshot](https://github.com/amit862/Brick-Breakers-Game/blob/master/gist.png)